 Deadlines for on-time applications

 - 15 October 2016, 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
-Some course providers require additional admissions tests to be taken alongside the UCAS application.
-Find out more about these tests.
+You can add choices with a different deadline later, but don’t forget you can only have five choices in total.

 - 24 March 2017, 18:00 (UK time) – for some art and design courses.
 Others have a 15 January deadline, so make sure you check the course details to confirm the correct deadline you need to apply by.